Simona de Silvestro: V8 Supercars

-It was announced on 19 August 2015 that de Silvestro would partner Renee Gracie at Prodrive Racing Australia in the Bathurst 1000 for V8 Supercars.
+On 19 August 2015, it was announced that de Silvestro would partner Renee Gracie at Prodrive Racing Australia in the Bathurst 1000 for V8 Supercars.
 Following an impact with the wall at Forrest's Elbow on lap fifteen for Gracie, the car underwent extensive repairs before being sent back out to finish 21st and forty laps down – one more lap lost and the car would not have been classified.

-On 5 September 2016 it was announced that de Silvestro had signed a three-year contract as a full-time driver for Nissan Motorsport in the Australian Supercars Championship, beginning from the 2017 Series.
+On 5 September 2016, it was announced that de Silvestro had signed a three-year contract as a full-time driver for Nissan Motorsport in the Australian Supercars Championship, beginning from the 2017 season.
 This followed another appearance at Bathurst alongside Gracie, this time with the Nissan squad, where the pair managed to stay out of trouble amid the chaotic final laps and finish in 14th place and two laps down.

+De Silvestro suffered a tumultuous debut season, starting on the back foot when she was spun by James Courtney whilst entering the pit-lane in Adelaide.
+The Swiss then largely avoided a multi-car pile-up at the following round in Tasmania before being one of multiple drivers penalised for a controversial pit-lane infringement at Phillip Island.
+Having struggled with lacklustre form through the middle of the season, De Silvestro looked on course for a top-ten finish at the Bathurst 1000 before spinning off a wet kerb and crashing with less than ten laps remaining.
+Strong performances at the season finale in Newcastle also went unrewarded when she was fenced by Tim Slade in the first race and spun by championship contender Scott McLaughlin in the second, leaving her as the lowest-classified driver in the standings to complete every event.

+De Silvestro improved to 23rd in the overall standings in 2018, claiming her first top-ten finish in a fuel conservation race in Newcastle.

+Following interest from Triple Eight Race Engineering to replace Craig Lowndes, De Silvestro remained with Kelly Racing for 2019.
+She picked up a best result of 7th in New Zealand following a safety car bungle, but otherwise struggled as the Kelly team had lost factory support for its Nissan Altimas at the end of the previous season.
+The Swiss confirmed her exit from the championship prior to the penultimate round at Sandown, finishing the season 19th in the standings.

-De Silvestro would compete in the 2023 Repco Bathurst 1000 as a wildcard entry for team Dick Johnson Racing.
+De Silvestro made a cameo appearance in the 2023 Bathurst 1000 as a wildcard entry for Dick Johnson Racing; sharing a Ford Mustang with rookie Kai Allen, the pair finished a lap down in 20th.

 GT3

-In 2020, De Silvestro returned to Europe as a factory Porsche GT driver; contesting the 2020 ADAC GT Masters for Timo Bernhard's Team75 with Klaus Bachler.
+In 2020, de Silvestro returned to Europe as a factory Porsche GT driver; contesting the 2020 ADAC GT Masters for Timo Bernhard's Team75 with Klaus Bachler.
 She finished 23rd in the championship with 41 points.
 The duo switched to Herberth Motorsport for the 2021 ADAC GT Masters.